 If you wish to exercise these rights, please complete our subject access request form (PDF) and send it along with copies of two separate identification documents which provide photo identification and confirm your address, such as a passport, driving licence or utility bill.

 Please also provide any additional information that is relevant to the nature of your contact with us, as this will help us to locate your records.

 Please send the form and documents via post to the address described below.

 Alternatively email a copy of the form along with scans or photos of your two forms of identification to: firstname.lastname@example.org

-We will respond within 30 days, on receipt of your written request and copies of your identification documents.
+We will respond within a month, on receipt of your written request and copies of your identification documents.